-NFL Writer Thinks Patriots Are ‘Main Candidate’ To Pursue Odell Beckham Jr. If WR Is Shopped
+NESN

 The Browns were expected to take the next step this season with Odell Beckham Jr. in the fold.
-Now, it’s fair to wonder if the wide receiver’s Cleveland tenure will be brief.
+Now, it’s fair to wonder whether the wide receiver’s Cleveland tenure will be brief.

 It’s been a massively disappointing season thus far for the Browns, who currently sit at 2-6 after entering the campaign with high expectations.
-Beckham has made little noise in his first season in Cleveland and he’s on pace for career lows in all major receiving stats as the team’s offense remains anemic.
+Beckham has made little noise during his first season in Cleveland and he’s on pace for career lows in all major receiving stats as the team’s offense remains anemic.

 According to Bleacher Report’s Mike Freeman, push might come to shove in Cleveland if these issues linger.
 Freeman reported Wednesday teams believe that if the Browns’ woes drag into next season, Beckham could be moved.
 While the majority of teams across the league likely would at least kick the tires on OBJ, Freeman is keeping his eye on four teams in the scenario the star wideout is made available.